aylei/kubectl-debug/docs/examples.md

 Hello, world!
 ```

-## Debug Pod in "CashLoopBackoff"
+## Debug Pod in "CrashLoopBackoff"

-Troubleshooting `CashLoopBackoff` of Kubernetes Pod can be tricky.
+Troubleshooting `CrashLoopBackoff` of Kubernetes Pod can be tricky.
 The debug container process will be reaped once the target container (process with pid 1) exists.
 To tackle with this, `kubectl-debug` provides the `--fork` flag, which borrow the idea from the `oc debug` command: copy the currently Pod and re-produce the issue in the forked Pod.

 Under the hood, `kubectl debug --fork` will copy the entire Pod spec and: